tronweb3/tronwallet-adapter/packages/adapters/tomowallet/README.md

 ### API

--   `Constructor(config: TronLinkAdapterConfig)`
+-   `Constructor(config: TomoWalletAdapterConfig)`
     ```typescript
-    interface TronLinkAdapterConfig {
+    interface TomoWalletAdapterConfig extends BaseAdapterConfig {
         /**
-         * Set if open Wallet's website url when wallet is not installed.
-         * Default is true.
-         */
-        openUrlWhenWalletNotFound?: boolean;
-        /**
-         * Timeout in millisecond for checking if TronLink wallet exists.
+         * Timeout in millisecond for checking if Tomo wallet exists.
         * Default is 30 * 1000ms
         */
         checkTimeout?: number;
         /**
-         * Set if open TronLink app using DeepLink on mobile device.
-         * Default is true.
-         */
-        openTronLinkAppOnMobile?: boolean;
-        /**
          * The icon of your dapp.
-Used when open TronLink app in mobile device browsers.
+Used when open Tomo app in mobile device browsers.
-         * Default is current website icon.
         */
         dappIcon?: string;
         /**
          * The name of your dapp.
-Used when open TronLink app in mobile device browsers.
+Used when open Tomo app in mobile device browsers.
-         * Default is `document.title`.
         */
         dappName?: string;
     }
     ```
 -   `network()` method is supported to get current network information.
+    Currently Tomo Wallet only supports TRON mainnet.
     The type of returned value is `Network` as follows:

     ```typescript
     export enum NetworkType {